Davies009/DSN-2024-AI-BOOTCAMP-HACKATHON/README.md

 ## Features
 The key features and functionalities used in this solution include:
-+ Target Encoding
 + Feature Engineering
 + Setting the right number of splits

 ## Technologies Used
 + Python programming language
-+ 2 T4 NVIDIA GPUs
 + Pandas
 + Scikit-learn
++ Randoom forest
-+ Catboost
++ Jupyter notebook
-+ Kaggle Notebook Kernel

 ### Result
 The model performed a 326440.862 RMSE score on the public leader board and 326440.862 RMSE score on the private leaderboard.
 This result placed me 5th postion on the leaderboard.

-Link to the Leaderboard standings: https://zindi.africa/competitions/free-ai-classes-in-every-city-hackathon-2023/leaderboard